GuilhermeFelix/WEBAPI_ProjetoASASAAS/README.md

 #ASASAAS
 # managererp This is the repository for an ERP instance manager, that will be available on AWS.
-This manager is being built in C # .NET Core and Blazor.
+This manager is being built in C # .NET Core.

 ASASAAS PROJECT